FluxCapacitor2/astro-portfolio/src/content/blog/hacking-strapi-login-page-koa-nodejs-transform-streams/index.md

 ---
-title: Hacking Strapi, Koa Middleware, and Transform Streams
+title: Hacking Strapi with Koa Middleware and Transform Streams
 description: How I used Koa middleware to customize the Strapi login page with an injected inline script.
 date: 2024-06-22T00:00:00-04:00
 image: ./strapi.png